 See the BUDGET TIMELINE

-Monday, April 24: The school board will present its RECOMMENDED BUDGET to the City Council.
+Monday, April 24: The school board presents its FY 18 RECOMMENDED BUDGET to the City Council.

 Tuesday, April 11: The Portland Board of Public Education votes to approve an FY18 school budget of $105 million and send it to the City Council.